royasutton/openscad-amu/README.md

 ----------

 A script is available to bootstrap the development environment.
-To install the prerequisites, fetch and compile the source, install [openscad-amu] to a temporary cache directory, and create an example project, type:
+To install the prerequisites, fetch and compile the source, install the latest tagged version of [openscad-amu] to a temporary cache directory, and create an example project, type:

     $ mkdir tmp && cd tmp
     $ wget https://git.io/setup-amu.bash
     $ chmod +x setup-amu.bash

-    $ ./setup-amu.bash --cache --yes --install --template my_project
+    $ ./setup-amu.bash --cache --branch-list tags1 --yes --install --template my_project

 The option `--yes` can be omitted if you prefer to confirm the installation of each required package (see: `setup-amu.bash --help`).